neondatabase/website/content/docs/guides/neon-github-integration.md

         api_key: ${{ secrets.NEON_API_KEY }}
 ```

-The possibilities are numerous.
-You can use Neon's GitHub Actions in your workflow, create your own actions, or combine Neon's actions with actions of different platforms or services.
+The possibilities are endless.
+You can integrate Neon's GitHub Actions into your workflow, develop custom actions, or combine Neon's actions with those from other platforms or services.

 If you're new to GitHub Actions and workflows, GitHub's [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart) is a good place to start.